London is a first-class destination for families throughout the year, whatever the weather.

 22.00: Board the Emirates Air Line

 Ride London's cable car, across the Thames.
 Enjoy great views of London as you travel between Greenwich Peninsula and the Royal Docks.
 You can use Oyster pay as you go or buy Emirates Air Line tickets at the terminals at either end.
-Adult cash fares are £4.30 one way and £8.60 return.
+Adult cash fares are £4.50 one way.
 Using your Oyster is 25% cheaper than paying cash.

 Emirates Air Line is accessible to wheelchair users and cyclists and is open seven days per week.